 These are just a few of the questions that Going Deeper with R is designed to answer.
 The course will give you the skills to not just replace your current tools, but go well beyond their capabilities.
 Watch your skills go from competent to excellent, your efficiency go from passable to unstoppable, and your relationship with R go from fascination to infatuation.

-This course will build on the Fundamentals of R course by going deeper on each the same three topics: data wrangling and analysis, data visualization, and RMarkdown.
+This course will build on the Fundamentals of R course by going deeper on each of the same three topics: data wrangling and analysis, data visualization, and RMarkdown.
 You’ll learn to get your data into the shape you need, visualize it beautifully, and present it in reports, presentations, dashboards, and more.